Retkmin/pupuest-back/README.md

 ### To launch

 We need to create a virtual environment for the project.
+Be careful, Windows Defender might be blocking the acceso of python.exe to the folder.
 To do so we use the next command:
     python -m venv <virtual_environment_config_folder_name>

 Once the virtual environment is created, we need to activate it, to do so we need to execute a file called "activate" or "Activate" or "Activate.ps1", it's inside the folder "Scripts" inside the folder containing all the virtual environment config and files.